TommyGula/facial-recognition/README.md

 *How to use it?*

-1) Type python camera.py -l (your label name)
+1) Type python camera.py -l (your label name): This will open your webcam.
+By pressing "s" it will take a picture that will be saved for training.
+Press "q" to close the webcam.

     ARGUMENTS:

     -l : LABEL --> This is a required arg.
 It's also the folder name where following images will be saved

 2) Type python train_model.py: the model will be trained with the images previously taken